 Involves 25 hours of observation and teaching in the specific content area of the credential in a middle school classroom (grades 6-8).
 Counts as 1 hour of Student Teaching and is supervised and evaluated.
-Prerequisites: Regular program admission, major course work with GPA of 2.5 or above or passage of CSET.
+Prerequisites: Regular program admission, TB clearance, completion of 50% of the major coursework with GPA of 2.5 or above or passage of CSET.
 Corequisite: EDUC 361, 491.
 Graded S/F.